ParthSharma1197/EDA-Capston-Bike-Sharing-Demand-Prediction-/README.md

 ## **Project Files :**

-* **Bike Sharing Demand Prediction-** Capstone Project.ipynb - This file includes complete implementation of the project such as Features description, exploratory data Analysis, feature engineering, feature scaling and implemented algorithms.
+* **Bike Sharing Demand Prediction-Capstone Project.ipynb -** This file includes complete implementation of the project such as Features description, exploratory data Analysis, feature engineering, feature scaling and implemented algorithms.
 * **Project PPT -** This is a power point presentation file for the  project.
 It includes various visualaized plots of EDA .
 The result of the algorithms.
 * **Project Summary -** A brief summary of the project.
 * **Technical Documentation -** This document includes all the basic information and description of different stages of the project.